-Spencer Glacier is one of the closest pristine glaciers to Anchorage.
+Spencer Glacier is one of the pristine glaciers near to Anchorage.
 You’ll love the serenity of this place.

 Alaska Rafting offers a nice inclusive package, with a train ride to the Spencer Whistle Stop (from Anchorage or Portage).
 You’ll take a short bus ride to the lake, raft around the icebergs, and then take a float trip down the Placer river where the train will be waiting.